jburzynski/TypeGen/README.md

 ## Quick start

-Add [TypeGen NuGet package](https://www.nuget.org/packages/TypeGen) to your project
+Add [TypeGen NuGet package](https://www.nuget.org/packages/TypeGen) to your project.

 Mark your C# classes/enums as exportable to TypeScript: